ros/catkin/doc/macros.rst

    `Required for all stacks.
 No parameters.`

-   Reads the :ref:`stack.yaml` from the current source dir and makes the version number available to cmake via ``stackname_VERSION``;
+   Reads the :ref:`stack.xml` from the current source dir and makes the version number available to cmake via ``stackname_VERSION``;
-   does the same for other fields in the `stack.yaml`.
+   does the same for other fields in the `stack.xml`.
 Also sets ``CATKIN_CURRENT_STACK``.
 You must call `catkin_stack()` once in each stack's CMakeLists.txt, before any calls to `catkin_project()`, to ensure that auto-generated pkg-config and CMake files get correct